niplav/site/considerations_on_cryonics.md

 the desires of humans, leading to most (if not all) of humanity becoming extinct.
-It seems highly unlikely, but possible that cryopreserved humans are placed into the hands of an algorithm that invests the money in the relevant funds to reuscitate the cryopreserved humans at a certain point.
-This algorithm could receive little (or no) information on what to do with the reuscitated humans afterwards, leading either to these humans quickly dying again because of an economy where they are worthless, or being kept alive solely for fulfilling the contract that is embedded in the algorithm.
+It seems highly unlikely, but possible that cryopreserved humans are placed into the hands of an algorithm that invests the money in the relevant funds to resuscitate the cryopreserved humans at a certain point.
+This algorithm could receive little (or no) information on what to do with the resuscitated humans afterwards, leading either to these humans quickly dying again because of an economy where they are worthless, or being kept alive solely for fulfilling the contract that is embedded in the algorithm.
 This might lead to insanity-inducing boredom as the humans are kept alive as long as algorithm manages to, possibly hundreds or thousands of years.
-This would have net-negative value for the people reuscitated.
+This would have net-negative value for the people resuscitated.

 ##### Malevolent Future Actors